-MPRSP recognises that human capital is key to poverty reduction in Malawi.
+The MPRS recognises that human capital is key to poverty reduction in Malawi.
 A healthy and educated population leads to increased productivity, better income distribution and a generally improved standard of living.
 The overall goal of the pillar is to ensure that human capital of the whole population is developed to fully participate in the socio-economic development of the country.
 This will be achieved through the provision of basic education, technical, entrepreneurial and vocational education and training (TEVET), an Essential Healthcare Package (EHP), and the promotion of good nutrition.

 In education, efforts will be made to improve quality and relevance, access and equity.
-Quality will be enhanced through training and adequately compensating and supervising teachers, increasing access to teaching and learning materials and revising the curricula, incorporating cross-cutting issues, practical skills and entrepreneurial culture.
+Quality will be enhanced through training and adequately compensating and supervising teachers, increasing access to teaching and learning materials and revising the curricula, to incorporate cross-cutting issues, practical skills and entrepreneurial culture.
 In terms of access and equity, focus will be on increasing the participation of girls and children with special needs.
-The administration of all levels of education will also be reformed, focussing on decentralisation and focussing resources on core activities.
+The administration of all levels of education will also be reformed, focusing on decentralisation and focusing resources on core activities.

-Whilst the focus of Government's efforts and resources will be on basic education (primary education up to Standard 8 and adult literacy programmes) as the minimum requirement for poverty reduction, attention will also be paid to secondary and higher levels of education.
+Whilst the focus of Government's efforts and resources will be on basic education (primary education up to Standard 8 and adult literacy programmes) as the minimum requirement for poverty reduction, attention will also be paid to secondary and higher levels of education, which will provide the capacity necessary to implement the MPRS and ensure sustainable national development.
 However, at these levels, efforts will be made to reduce the fiscal burden by introducing cost recovery and encouraging the involvement of the private sector, together with targeted bursary schemes.

-Technical, entrepreneurial and vocational education and training is essential in providing the population with practical and usable skills that can be used to increase income.
-The MPRS focuses on promoting self-employment through skills development initiatives, particularly in rural areas.
+Technical, entrepreneurial and vocational education and training (TEVET) is essential in providing the population with practical and usable skills that can be used to increase income.
+The MPRS focuses on promoting self-employment through skills development initiatives, particularly in rural areas, and on improving the quality and relevance of all TEVET activities.
 The target population is not just school drop-outs but covers all persons interested in acquiring new skills.